Instructors at the Barnes

 Caterina Y. Pierre

 Pierre is a professor of art history at the City University of New York at Kingsborough Community College and visiting associate professor at the Pratt Institute, New York.
 She has taught about art and crime at CUNY Kingsborough, Pratt, and Sotheby’s Institute of Art, New York.
-She is currently preparing a book on cemetery sculpture as political art in the late 19th century, as well as a book on Ernest Durig, a forger of the sculptor Auguste Rodin.
+She is working on books about cemetery sculpture as political art in the late 19th century, and Ernest Durig, a forger of the sculptor Auguste Rodin.

 Christine Stoughton